OpenTranslationBible/open-bible/en-GB/43.John/md/john-18.md

 ## John 18:19

-The high priest then questioned Jesus about His disciples and His teaching.
+The high priest inquired of Jesus regarding His disciples and His teachings.

 ## John 18:20